metatomic

 define and train models once, and then be able to re-use them across many

-different simulation engines (such as LAMMPS, GROMACS, etc.).
+different simulation engines (such as LAMMPS, PLUMED, etc.).
 We strive to

 achieve this goal without imposing any structure on the model itself, and to